uufuuu/Recipes-and-Ratings-Analysis/README.md

 ### Part II: Univariate Analysis
 #### 1. Difficulty Level
-1. We are interested in difficulty level of receips.
+1. We are interested in difficulty level of recipes.
 Specifically, we wonder if recipes posted are complex in general.
 2. We think two features can reflect the difficulty level, time and n_steps.
    - Intuitively, this makes sense because
      - the more complex a recipe is, the longer time it takes to prepare.